Luming-L/Project/macs2.md

 ```
 `-m` mfold parameters.
 To simulate the default behavior of _macs2 callpeak_, set _-m 5 50_.
 Output the fragment length _d_: 254.
+> you have a better estimation on fragment length, you can simply skip this step.
 # Step 3: Extend ChIP sample to get ChIP coverage track
 Generate a pileup track in BEDGRAPH format for ChIP sample.
 For ChIP-Seq data, we extend reads in 5' to 3' direction by the fragment length estimated, which is the default behavior of _pileup_ function.